 AT THE HEART OF THE MATTER

 Community Works introduced At the Heart of the Matter in the spring of 2014.
-The storytelling approach we use is guided by the approach introduced by Story Center (formally known as Center for Digital Storytelling) storycentre.org over 26 years ago.
+The storytelling approach we use is guided by the approach introduced by Story Center in the 1990's (formerly known as Center for Digital Storytelling) storycentre.org .
 Since then, it has found its way into many fields in North America and internationally.
 It has been used as a transformative resource by social service and health providers, educators, oral history researchers, and groups that are committed to building community and to social, environmental, and political change.

 Digital storytelling has been particularly valuable for storytellers from communities that have been marginalized because of poverty, culture and race, histories of violence and oppression, gender, and disability, It provides storytellers with the space and the tools with which to tell their stories in new ways and to amplify their story voices.

 But it is for storytellers of all ages and from all backgrounds.
 For all of us carry stories: of joy and sorrow; of the challenges we have met or are in the process of addressing; of life transitions and decisive moments; of discovery and recovery; of displacement and resettlement; of injustices and of our efforts to heal ourselves and our world from injustice…..

 PLEASE NOTE: At the Heart of the Matter is not a video editing course.
-While we teach video software applications, the process is more closely connected to the oral storytelling tradition, participatory education, and communal art making.
+While we teach video software applications, the process is more closely connected to the oral storytelling tradition, participatory education, and socially-engaged art.